 Staff costs include salaries and wages, including holiday allowances, pensions, and other social security costs, etc., for staff members.
-Staff costs are less government reimbursements.

 Financial income and expenses

 Financial income and expenses are recognised in the income statement with the amounts concerning the financial year.
 Financial income and expenses comprise interest income and expenses, financial expenses from realised and unrealised capital gains and losses relating to securities, debt and transactions in foreign currency, as well as surcharges and reimbursements under the advance tax scheme, etc.